Assessing Ionospheric Scintillation Risk for Direct-to-Cellular Satellite Communications using Frequency-Scaled GNSS Observations: Observations

 Fig. \ref{Fig6} shows the spatial distribution of scintillation, with each subplot representing a different band.
 The number of strong scintillation occurrences is represented by the radial axis, while the azimuth is represented by the angular axis with a resolution of $30\degree$.
 All subplots show that the majority of strong scintillation is seen from the south.
-In fact, the percentage of northerly occurrences was $23\%$ for low-band, and $7\%$ and $5\%$ for N255 and N256, respectively.
-This shows that almost all strong scintillation is induced on N255 and N256 links from the south, while almost three-quarters of all strong observations on low-band are from the south.
-This is due to scintillation effects being more intense nearer to the equator than high latitude regions \cite{jiao2018multifrequency}.
+In fact, the percentage of northerly occurrences was $23\%$ for LB, and $7\%$ and $5\%$ for N255 and N256, respectively.
+This shows that almost all strong scintillation is induced on N255 and N256 links from the south, while almost three-quarters of all strong observations on LB are from the south.
+This is due to scintillation effects being more intense south of the receiver location which falls within the northern equatorial ionization anomaly crest, as compared to mid-latitude regions north of the receiver \citep{dunn2024temporal}.
 Studying the spatial and temporal characteristics of ionospheric scintillation at D2C frequencies for different regions is essential for assessing link robustness and planning operational strategies.
-For example, temporal patterns help identify periods in which the user-satellite links are more likely to degrade, enabling operators to schedule adaptive mitigation techniques \cite{vila2018mitigation}.
+For example, temporal patterns help identify periods in which the user-satellite links are more likely to degrade, enabling operators to schedule adaptive mitigation techniques \citep{vila2018mitigation}.
 Spatial patterns, particularly the strong southerly azimuth dependence observed in this region, enable operators to enact strategies that prioritize geometries less affected by scintillation.
 For example, since D2C constellations are large, higher weights can be assigned to northern communication links during periods of anticipated strong scintillation.
 Having these insights allows D2C system operators to anticipate performance degradation rather than react to it, which improves the quality of service of D2C systems.

-\section{CONCLUSION}
+\section{Conclusion}

 This work demonstrated the use of scaled GNSS-frequency scintillation observations to characterize the spatial and temporal variability of amplitude scintillation at D2C frequencies.
 As a case study, five years of ground-based data from a GNSS receiver in Sharjah, United Arab Emirates, together with two years of space-based observations from the F7/C2 mission over the same region, were analyzed.
 Both datasets revealed a pronounced diurnal peak between 20–22 local time, with scintillation occurrences concentrated around the equinoxes and increasing with solar activity.
 Ground-based observations further indicated a clear azimuth dependence, with the majority of strong scintillation occurrences associated with southward satellite links.
 These results demonstrate that scaled GNSS scintillation observations can serve as a key indicator of scintillation risk for D2C link reliability.
 Future work will focus on validating these findings using measurements from D2C ground-based monitoring stations and satellite-derived signal quality metrics.